changhoonhahn/gqp_mc/README.md

 ## Updates
 **04/30/2020**: LGal data updated.
 Now with version flag.
 We're starting with `v1.0`!
 As long as you git pull and install updates, there shouldn't be any issues.

+## Fitting Spectra or Photometry

+The main goals of the mock challenge is to simultaneously fit DESI-like spectra and photometry of the mock challenge galaxies.
+For examples running SED fits for photometry or spectra + photometry, check out `run/eg.sh`.

+For examples of submitting SED fit jobs to `NERSC` see slurm scripts in `run/cori/`.
+We are coordinating job submissions using this [spreadsheet](https://docs.google.com/spreadsheets/d/1pwfZjUi8eREd6YxM0rLaK8LVsVTUdrJ1ctBUfOlZN_8/edit?usp=sharing).

 ## Installation

 ### on `NERSC`